Nursing (RN) Associate in Science

 All students entering a healthcare program with a clinical component are required to complete a criminal background check.
 Students must be free of offenses which could potentially disqualify them from working in a healthcare environment (Florida Statutes 456.0635, 435.04 and 316.193).
 Admission into clinicals is at the discretion of the clinical agencies.

-Students applying for admission to the nursing program are required to complete a drug screening and an FBI criminal background check including:
+Students applying for admission to the nursing program are required to complete a drug and alcohol screening and an FBI criminal background check including:

 The nursing program has specific requirements for admission.
 Candidates must: